-Chinua Azubike FRC/2018/ICSAN/00000016559 Managing Director/Chief Executive Officer 27 March 2023
+Mr. Chinua Azubike FRC/2018/ICSAN/00000016559 Managing Director/Chief Executive Officer 27 March 2023

-Statement of Corporate Responsibility for the Financial Statements for the year ended 31 December 2022
+Statement of Corporate Responsibility for the Financial Statements

-Further to the provisions of section 405 of the Companies and Allied Matters Act (CAMA), 2020, we, the Managing Director/CEO and Financial Controller, hereby certify the financial statements of Infrastructure Credit Guarantee Limited for the year ended 31 December 2022 as follows:
+Further to the provisions of section 405 of the Companies and Allied Matters Act (CAMA), 2020, we, the Managing Director/ CEO and Financial Controller, hereby certify the financial statements of Infrastructure Credit Guarantee Limited for the year ended 31 December 2022 as follows:

-- (a) That we have reviewed the audited financial statements of the Company for the year ended 31 December 2022. - (b) That the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact which would make the statements misleading, in the light of the circumstances under which such statement was made. - (c) That the audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the year ended 31 December 2022. - (d) That we are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to the Company is made known to the officer by other officers of the companies, during the period end 31 December 2022. - (e) That there were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective action with regard to significant deficiencies and material weaknesses. - (f) That we have disclosed the following information to the Company's Auditors and Audit Committee: - (i) there are no significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarise and report financial data, and have identified for the Company's auditors any material weaknesses in internal controls, and

-(ii) there is no fraud that involves management or other employees who have a significant role in the Company's internal control.
+- (a) That we have reviewed the audited financial statements of the Company for the year ended 31 December 2022. - (b) That the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact which would make the statements misleading, in the light of the circumstances under which such statement was made. - (c) That the audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the year ended 31 December 2022. - (d) That we are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to the Company is made known to the officer by other officers of the companies, during the period end 31 December 2022. - (e) That we have evaluated the effectiveness of the Company's internal controls within 90 days prior to the date of audited financial statements, and certify that the Company's internal controls are effective as of that date - (e) That there were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective action with regard to significant deficiencies and material weaknesses. - (f) That we have disclosed the following information to the Company's Auditors and Audit Committee: - there are no significant deficiencies in the design or operation of internal controls which could adversely affect the Company's ability to record, process, summarise and report financial data, and have identified for the Company's auditors any material weaknesses in internal controls, and - (ii) there is no fraud that involves management or other employees who have a significant role in the Company's internal control.

-Chinua Azubike FRC/2018/ICSAN/00000016559 Managing Director/Chief Executive Officer 27 March 2023
+Chinua Azubike FRC/2017/ICSAN/00000016559 Managing Director/Chief Executive Officer 27 March 2023